Abandoned Cart Email (Architect)

 Sender’s Email Address

 The sender’s email address is what recipients see in the From field of your email campaigns.
-It also serves to reply to emails, bounce messages, and receive test emails.
+It also handles replying to emails, processing bounces, and receiving test emails.
 Read more about Sender Management.

 SNDS

-Hotmail provides a service whereby senders can monitor their delivery performance at Hotmail MSN.
+Hotmail provides a service that lets senders monitor their delivery performance on Hotmail and MSN.
 The service is called SNDS, which stands for Smart Network Data Services.
 The tool allows senders who own an IP space to view, by IP address, their sending volume, accepted message volume, complaints generated, spam trap hits, and Smart Score rating.

 Soft Bounce

-A soft bounce means that the email address was valid and the email message reached the recipient's mail server, but was not delivered to the recipient.
+A soft bounce means the email address is valid and the message reached the recipient's mail server, but it was not delivered to the recipient.
 Read more about Email Suppressions.

 Spam Traps

-Spam traps are a type of fraud management tool used by major Internet Service Providers (ISPs) and blacklist providers to identify spammers so they can block emails from them.
+Spam traps are a type of fraud management tool used by major Internet Service Providers (ISPs) and blacklist providers to identify spammers and block their emails.
 A spam trap looks like a real email address, but it does not belong to a real person and cannot be used for any kind of communication.
 Read more about Email Spam Test and how to Conduct an Email Spam Test and Inbox Preview.

 Subdomain